-Please make a list of, let’s say 10 places and narrow it down to half of them, according to the time of year you plan to go (climate and weather) and how much time you have to visit.
+Please make a list of, let’s say 10 places and narrow it down to half of them, according to the time of year you plan to go and how much time you have.
 Then pull out a map and work out the time frame and transportation options.
-If you plan a road trip, time varies completely depending on the destination, remote regions, and Outback requires much more time than what you see on Google Maps, so plan in ample time for your journey.
+If you plan a road trip, time varies depending on the destination: if it is in the Outback it will require more time than what Google Maps tells you, so plan in ample time for planning a road trip journey.

 How much time do you need to visit the destinations you want to see?

 This is one important thing to factor in and a big challenge for first-time travellers to Australia too.
-Especially when you want to go road tripping.
+Especially when you want to explore Australia on road trips.
 What looks like a short distance often turns out to be a several-day trip.
 Australia is a great country for road trips, but you must figure out how much time you need each road trip to pace yourself.
-And unless you are on a long-term holiday, good timing and pace play an important role in good Australia trip planning.

-The hardest part about creating a good itinerary in Australia is balancing your time frame with the places you want to see and the distances you have to travel.
+The hardest part about creating a good Australia itinerary is balancing your time frame with the places you want to see and the distances you have to travel.

 How much time do you need to visit places in Australia?

 As said, whether your trip to Australia is two weeks or three months, the allocated time is vital.
 It is the most critical element in crafting the perfect Australia Itinerary.
 You need to know the minimum time you’re going to allocate to each place.
 On the one hand, you don’t want to miss out on essential things, but on the other hand, you don’t want to stay too long in one place and waste precious time.
 The key is to optimise your time when travelling around Australia.